HassanBaigDEV/LoreLoom/README.md

-# FastAPI MongoDB Project

-This project is a REST API built using FastAPI and MongoDB.
+# LoreLoom API

+A FastAPI-based backend for the LoreLoom story generation platform.

-## Setup
+## Setup Instructions

+### 1. Environment Setup

 1. Create a virtual environment:
    ```bash